sporto/elm-tutorial/030_elm_arch/composing.md

 ---

+Here is a diagram that illustrates this architecture:

+---

 ## Key points

 - The Elm architecture offers a clean way to compose (or nest) components as many levels as you need.